nclouds/opsworks_spot_fleet/README.md

 #Usage
 1. Clone the repo and run `pip install -r requirements.txt`.
 2. User the `generate_config.py` to create the spot fleet configuraiton json.
+> Note:
+> The spot price can be specified as % of on-demand.
+Price is calculated at the specified percentage for each instance type specified using the AWS Price API.
+This downloads the AWS Price Index file in CSV format (~30MB)

 ##Options
 ```